How to Remove a Windows Password Safely

 Forgetting your login credentials or simply wanting faster access to your computer can make you wonder how to remove a Windows password safely.
 Many users want to remove the password to enable quick startup, simplify home-office workflows, or prepare a device for trusted family use.
 Fortunately, Windows provides several built-in, secure ways to disable password prompts — especially for local accounts.

-This guide follows the four reliable methods commonly recommended by Windows administrators and technical resources.
+This guide follows the four reliable password recovery methods commonly recommended by Windows administrators and technical resources.
 Each method uses official Windows tools and does not require risky third-party password-reset utilities.
 At the end, you will also find a professional solution for recovering other forgotten credentials, such as Wi-Fi passwords or license keys using Magic Recovery Key.

 Supports Windows 7/8/10/11 and Windows Server